 - their emotional and cognitiveRelated to the mental process involved in knowing, understanding, and learning. state in that moment.

-An adult’s role in co-regulation is larger when enabling children who typically have limited or lower self-regulation skills, such as babies and toddlers, to manage a situation or task.
+An adult’s role in co-regulation is larger when enabling children who typically have limited or lower self-regulationHow children monitor their emotions and thoughts, and adapt their actions in different circumstances. skills, such as babies and toddlers, to manage a situation or task.
 For example, the adult observes a toddler hitting out towards another child who has tried to take the toy they are playing with.
 The adult responds by engaging the child at their level, acknowledges and articulates what has just happened, and then sensitively offers the child reassurance and a hug.
-The adult then uses the moment to expand the child’s knowledge of self-regulation strategies, for example, by firstly calming them by suggesting they take a deep breath, then modelling how to gesture ’stop’ to the other child.
+The adult then uses the moment to expand the child’s knowledge of self-regulationHow children monitor their emotions and thoughts, and adapt their actions in different circumstances. strategies, for example, by firstly calming them by suggesting they take a deep breath, then modelling how to gesture ’stop’ to the other child.
 Finally, the adult finds another toy so both children have enough resources to play with.

-Adult support can reduce in intensity as children’s experience of self-regulation in different contexts increases.
+Adult support can reduce in intensity as children’s experience of self-regulationHow children monitor their emotions and thoughts, and adapt their actions in different circumstances. in different contexts increases.
 For example, the adult provides reassurance when a child is frustrated that another child has gotten on the bike they wanted first.
 They remind the child of a strategy they can apply to help them regulate.
 After taking a few deep breaths, the child asks for a sand timer to make sure they have a fair turn.

 You can see from the examples above that there are broadly two components to the interaction: